 How can we collectively act now to dramatically shift our course to a better planetary future?

-Daniel speaks about the disruptive breaks and shifts in consciousness required to address our global crises and the technological, systemic and social solutions which will support them.
-He explains how blockchain makes truly egalitarian systems possible, such as disrupting entire industries through taking out the middle men, creating a universal basic income and allowing a truly decentralised voting system.
+Daniel speaks about the disruptive breaks and shifts in consciousness required to address our global crises and the technological, systemic, and social solutions that will support them.
+He explains how blockchain makes truly egalitarian systems possible, such as disrupting entire industries by taking out the middlemen, creating a universal basic income, and allowing a truly decentralised voting system.

 Daniel Pinchbeck is an American bestselling author living in New York’s East Village.
 He wrote Breaking Open the Head: A Psychedelic Journey into the Heart of Contemporary Shamanism , 2012: The Return of Quetzalcoatl, Notes from the Edge Times and How Soon is Now?
 He is a co-founder of the web magazine, Reality Sandwich, and Evolver.net, and edited the publishing imprint, Evolver Editions, with North Atlantic Books.
 He was featured in the 2010 documentary, 2012: Time for Change, directed by Joao Amorim and produced by Mangusta Films.
 He is the founder of the think tank, Center for Planetary Culture, which produced the Regenerative Society Wiki.